-We have audited the compliance of Alternative Education Academy, Lucas County, Ohio, (dba OHDELA) (the School) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that apply to its major federal program for the year ended June 30, 2005.
-The summary of auditor's results section of the accompanying schedule of findings identifies the School's major federal program.
+We have audited the compliance of Alternative Education Academy, Lucas County, Ohio, (dba OHDELA) (the School) with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Circular A-133, Compliance Supplement that apply to each of its major federal programs for the year ended June 30, 2006.
+The summary of auditor's results section of the accompanying Schedule of Findings identifies the School's major federal programs.
 The School's management is responsible for complying with the requirements of laws, regulations, contracts, and grants applicable to each major federal program.
 Our responsibility is to express an opinion on the School's compliance based on our audit.